TheSoftwareHouse/tsh-academy-serverless/README.md

 - checkout onto branch `task/1`: `git checkout task/1`
 - install dependencies by running `npm install`
 - after you've received a `credentials.csv` from us (if you haven't, scream out loud!) use its contents to:
-  - configure default profile for executing AWS CLI commands by running `aws configure` and entering the following it the prompt:
+  - configure a new profile for executing AWS CLI commands by running `aws configure --profile tsh-workshops` and entering the following it the prompt:
     - AWS Access Key ID: `<the Access key ID>`
     - AWS Secret Access Key: `<the "Secret access key">`
     - Default region name: `eu-west-1`